-The Reserve Bank of India has. from time to time. issued number of guidelines/instructions/directives to banks on Priority Sector Lending.
 The Master Direction enclosed incorporates the updated guidelines/ instructions/ circulars on the subject.
-The list of circulars consolidated in this Master Direction is indicated in the Appendix.
 The Direction will be updated from time to time as and when fresh instructions are issued.
 This Master Direction has been placed on the RBI website at www.rbi.org.in.